Skip to main content

 • Enhanced Lymphatic Absorption ∞ Some evidence suggests that taking progesterone with food may promote lymphatic absorption, allowing it to bypass some of the extensive first-pass metabolism in the liver.

-Given these mechanisms, administering during a lead to significantly reduced bioavailability.
+Given these mechanisms, administering oral progesterone during a fasted state would likely lead to significantly reduced bioavailability.
 This means a substantial portion of the medication might not reach the systemic circulation, potentially leading to suboptimal therapeutic effects.
 For individuals utilizing oral progesterone for hormone balance, aligning its intake with a meal, even within a time-restricted eating window, becomes a critical consideration.

 Anastrozole and Fasting